 - Volusia County: University High School

-These are just a few examples of the amazing work our Hope Ambassadors clubs are doing in their schools and local communities.
+Below are a few examples of the remarkable work our Hope Ambassadors clubs are doing in their schools and local communities.

-Let’s continue to build the Hope Ambassador program across Florida.
-Begin today by spreading the idea and then get the school support you need to make it happen!
+Let’s continue to build the Hope Ambassadors program across Florida.
+Begin today by sharing the idea and establishing the school support needed to make it happen!

-To learn more or to start your own club, please fill out the form here.
+To receive more information or to start a Hope Ambassadors club, please